Case - Helios | Beck | UX Designer & Researcher | Accessibility | Agentic AI

 • Data protection laws in eHealth are extremely strict

-• The "decision tree" covering the most frequently asked questions & their answers wasn't very large, at least in phase 1
+• The "decision tree" covering the most frequently asked questions & their answers wasn't very large, at least in the 1st phase

 • The UI needed to be really simple